Mumuwei/Mumuwei.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2025.07* Baidu Outstanding intern
-- *2022.09* Longhu scholarship of university of science and technology of China
+- *2022.09* Longhu scholarship of University of Science and Technology of China
 - *2020.07* Outstanding Graduate of Xidian University
 - *2019.08* Meritorious Winner in the Mathematical Contest in Modeling for College students, USA
-- *2018.10* CASC scholarship of China aerospace science and technology corporation
+- *2018.10* CASC scholarship of China Aerospace Science and Technology Corporation

 # 📖 Educations
 - *2020.09 - 2026.06 (now)*, Ph.D., Information and Communication Engineering, University Of Science And Technology Of China.